About

 Enroll at Nova

 Please note that Nova is an Alternative Learning Experience school.
-We are able to create individualized learning plans for students, however, here are some of our Nova agreements and requirements (a full list of the norms can be found here).
+We are able to create individualized learning plans for students, however, here are some of our Nova agreements and requirements (a full list of the norms).
 Please consider if you and your family are able to adhere to these agreements and requirements before coming to Nova.

 To learn more about Nova: